Volatile-Element/NovJam2017/README.md

-# NovJam2017
+# GameJamTemplate
-Repo for #NovJam2017 at the University of Lincoln.
+A template to be used at the start of game jams.